gregtwallace/certwarden.com/docs/8_advanced_options/2_reverse_proxy.md

 # Reverse Proxy Configuration

-Using a reverse proxy is not officially supported but the following config for NGINX should work if you're hosting LeGo on a subdomain.
+Using a reverse proxy is not officially supported but the following config for NGINX should work if you're hosting Cert Warden on a subdomain.
 If you're not using a subdomain, change the location from `/` to `/legocerthub`.

-The first item `proxy_pass` should be the protocol, name or ip of your LeGo server, and the corresponding port number.
+The first item `proxy_pass` should be the protocol, name or ip of your Cert Warden server, and the corresponding port number.

 ```